-That members consider a number of different approaches to remedy the harm caused by the untidy site at 12 Town Close, North Curry and should prosecution action be the choice that it be deferred for a period of 6 months for the reasons outlined in the report and attached confidential papers.
+That members consider a number of different approaches to remedy the harm caused by the untidy site at 12 Town Close, North Curry and should prosecution action be the choice, that it be deferred to review again in 12 months' time.
+Alternatively if it is considered that the site is now in a reasonable state, it could be decided to take no further action.